BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit Italy to avoid crowds but still enjoy good weather?
+When's the absolute best time to visit Italy if I want to avoid the biggest crowds but still enjoy good weather?

-For that sweet spot between pleasant weather and fewer crowds, I always recommend the shoulder seasons: April to May and September to October.
-You'll find the temperatures are comfortable for exploring, the landscapes are beautiful, and you'll have a much more relaxed experience than during the peak summer months.
-Plus, many Italians are on vacation in August, so visiting just before or after can be a real treat.
+For that sweet spot between pleasant weather and fewer crowds, aim for the shoulder seasons: April to early June, or September to October.
+You'll find the temperatures are delightful for exploring, the landscapes are stunning (think blooming flowers in spring or golden hues in autumn), and you'll have a much more relaxed experience than during the peak summer months of July and August.

 Ready to Plan Your Trip?